Skip to content

 03 Tamper-evident audit log Every decision (allow, deny, escalate) is recorded in an append-only, commitment-anchored audit log.
 SOC 2 / ISO 27001 / regulator-defensible.

-04 Policy as code, not as prose YAML / OPA / Cedar / equivalent.
+04 Policy as code, authored and validated, not as prose YAML / OPA / Cedar / equivalent.
 Versioned, lintable, testable, reviewable.
 Never in the system prompt; never in tribal knowledge.
+Authoring can be natural-language-front, formal-language-back: state the rule in natural language, compile it to a formal policy language, and machine-verify the compiled artifact (automated reasoning against the tool schema) before it is enforced (AgentCore Policy).

 05 Privilege rings, not flat permissions Agent execution is sandboxed in tiered privilege rings.
 Low-trust agents cannot reach high-trust resources by accident or by design.